Right… Left… No Thanks.

 “Don’t go on discussing what a good man should be.
 Just be one.”—Marcus Aurelius, Meditations, 10.16

-There is no need for any further example because that one example can serve for every politician, every political party, and every set of political views, left, right, and otherwise; they are all just excuses for building power and making money (I should probably throw religion in there too, but that’s another post).
-Modern politics has one and only one definition, whatever is convenient to power and money is “right” and “moral.”
+I have no real issue with Mr. Boehner specifically; he’s no more or less dishonorable than the rest of them, and I give him no more or less thought than the rest of them.
+I simply needed a non-topical example to further point out there is no need for more examples.
+That one example serves for every politician, every political party, and every set of political views, left, right, and otherwise; they are all just excuses for building power and making money.
+Modern politics has one and only one definition: whatever is convenient to power and money is “right” and “moral.”
 Everything else is “wrong.”
 There could be no more dishonorable and un-Stoic behavior.

 “They spend billions of dollars every year lobbying to get what they want.
 Well, we know what they want.
 They want more for themselves and less for everybody else… They don’t give a fuck about you.
 They don't care about you at all—at all.”—George Carlin.